 Raw Brands Vary In Price

 It is important to note that all these price comparisons are for transitioning to Steve’s Real Food and not other raw brands.
 Many raw foods are $1 to $2 more expensive per pound than Steve’s Real Food.
-We believe that all pets should be fed a raw diet 100% of the time and this is why we keep our MSRP per pound around $4.50.
-We do not do this through low quality ingredients, we do this by keeping our margins low and offering large package sizes.
-If the average Steve’s Real Food customer purchases a 13.5# box compared to a Stella and Chewy’s customer who buys 6#, we are selling more volume at a lower cost.
+We believe that all pets should be fed a raw diet 100% of the time, so we keep our MSRP per pound down.
+We do NOT do this through low-quality ingredients, we do this by keeping our margins low and offering large package sizes.

-Veterinarian Bills: People who feed their pets a wholesome, raw diet will see a great increase in health for their pet.
+People who feed their pets a wholesome, raw diet will see a great increase in health for their pets.
 Many chronic diseases can be managed or eliminated through proper nutrition.
-This means if your pet is having health issues that are requiring expensive vet visits, shots, or medication, the need for those expenses can be eliminated through feeding raw.
+This means if your pet is having health issues that require expensive vet visits, shots, or medication, the need for those expenses can be eliminated through feeding raw.
 You will save money in the long run by spending more on their dog food because it can save you medical costs in the future.

 Your pet is worth it: If you are reading blogs on the internet about raw pet food, then it is reasonable to assume you have a healthy obsession with giving your dog (or cat!) a good return on the love and adoration they lavish on you.
 Your animal depends on you to make sure they are safe, healthy, and happy.
 They are trusting you, and you have accepted that responsibility, because you know what we know - they make life good.
 Your pet enriches your life, and feeding a healthy, raw diet - ensuring their long term health and happiness - is totally worth paying for.